spack/spack/lib/spack/docs/module_file_support.rst

 .. note::
    LMod hierarchical module files
      When ``lmod`` is activated Spack will generate a set of hierarchical lua module files that are understood by LMod.
-The generated hierarchy always contains the three layers ``Core`` / ``Compiler`` / ``MPI`` but can be further extended to any other virtual dependency present in Spack.
+The hierarchy will always contain the two layers ``Core`` / ``Compiler`` but can be further extended to any of the virtual dependencies present in Spack.
 A case that could be useful in practice is for instance:

      .. code-block:: yaml